ncasteln/flexneet-movie-service/README.md

 ## Try it out!

 ## To do
+0) Add new paddings in custom.scss and recompile css file AND/OR use --watch flag in the continaer

 1) Style accuratley the grid/list view in MovieBlock.tsx:
 	- grid system and behavior
 	- list style and behavior